You are currently browsing the tag archive for the ‘wetlands’ tag.

 Several towns surround this three-basin freshwater lake, including Windham, Gray and Raymond, Maine.
 The “Lakes Region” here refers to the Sebago Lake watershed, consisting of 360 square miles of lakes, ponds, rivers and wetlands.
 Streams and tributaries, like the Crooked River, flow into Sebago Lake, an inflow of 450 million gallons per day.
 Sebago Lake is twelve miles long and over 300 feet deep, holding 995 billion gallons of water, providing the #1 source of clean drinking water for much of southern Maine, including the city of Portland.
 Sebago is the deepest lake in New England—and glacially speaking, the bottom of the 14,000-year-old lake basin is 450 feet below the lake’s surface.
 The Portland Water District chronicled the origins of Sebago Lake in their summer 2012 newsletter.
 According to geological analysis of sediment samples, Sebago Lake has been a “clean and healthy lake for the past 400 years.”
 It’s one of the few water bodies in the U.S. that does not require filtration.
 It’s also home to salmon and trout fisheries.

 I live in the land of “landlocked salmon,” or so says the welcome sign on Route 302, the main road through the Lakes Region.
 This land is a water world.
 Before you start picturing a post-apocalyptic movie with pirate ships, hold your breath: this is a freshwater-focused community.
 The economy, culture, traditions and values lay anchor in this watershed.
 Recently I started coordinating a new coalition of town conservation planners and those interested in the common goal of protecting the waters of the Lakes Region with special interest on the Sebago Lake watershed.
-I named it the Healthy Waters Coalition well aware of the dozens of other collaborative groups throughout the country engaged in water resources protection and outreach education by the same name.
+I founded the Healthy Waters Coalition (and named it) well aware of the dozens of other collaborative groups throughout the country engaged in water resources protection and outreach education by similar names (some of which were founded later in 2012, or in subsequent years).
 With so many land trusts, conservation groups and town conservation commissions and local nonprofit and nongovernmental organizations active in southern and western Maine, and throughout the Lakes Region, I wanted a name that was authentic to the common interest and shared goals, without alienating any one type of group.
 It’s a grassroots effort to inform and educate citizens in the region on issues pertinent to water resources protection and management in the Sebago Lake watershed.
-So far there are 30 members and a general consensus of our goals and mission going ahead.
+So far there are 30 members (and growing!) and a general consensus of our goals and mission going ahead.
 I’m happy to be involved in the spirit of collaboration ~ and will be sure to bring the role of wetlands into the conversation quite often.
+For news on the coalition’s efforts, please see its website.
+For information that I developed on the Town of Raymond’s website regarding the issue of oil sands transportation, a related issue, please see that website here.

 After reading a blog today about someone’s plan to buy/adopt a puppy at a pet store, I remembered how happy I was to adopt an adult dog from a rescue organization in August 2009.
 Earlier that summer I had moved into my new home, Nixie’s Vale, which I had chosen with the big yard, long driveway and nearby walking trails all in mind…for a dog.
 I had volunteered in animal shelters in upstate NY back in college–and promised a bunch of cats and dogs, including a one-eyed, one-legged dog, that I would one day adopt an adult dog, rather than get a puppy.
 I waited 12 years to honor that promise.
 This is my first-ever dog owning experience.